Jiiku831/sekai-public/README.md

 ## Non-JP players before bloom fes update

 *  Add `--subunitless_offset=10` when running these scripts.
+*  For events before 3nd anniversary update, change the database version to the latest for EN in `MODULES.bazel`.
+Check `modules/sekai-master-db/metadata.json` for a list.

 Note: there may be slight differences in points gained due to the use of JP songs for point calculation.